liu00222/UAV-Control-Interface/README.md

 ![picture1](https://github.com/liu00222/ai-touch-interface/blob/master/pictures/picture1.png)

 2. Make sure that the iOS deployment target under the Build Setting section is iOS 9.0 or above.
+You can also refer to the screenshot below to get some ideas:

 ![picture1](https://github.com/liu00222/ai-touch-interface/blob/master/pictures/picture2.png)